ljungster/BrunoCoinStencil/README.md

 - Transaction: a record of a transfer of a cryptocurrency from one party to another.
 It is composed of TransactionInputs and TransactionOutputs.

-- TransactionHeap: represents a heap or priority queue for storing transactions
+- TransactionHeap: represents a heap or priority queue for storing transactions.

 - TransactionPool: represents all the valid transactions that the miner can mine.
 It is essentially a wrapper for a TransactionHeap.